Yokohama Excellence: NBDL (2013–2016)

 Olson moved to the NBL's Hitachi Sunrockers during the 2014 off-season and the Excellence hired Shinya Tagata as his replacement for the 2014–15 season.
 The Excellence and Fighting Eagles again led the league throughout the season, with both teams securing a playoff berth in early February The Excellence ended the regular season with a 27–5 record, again finishing in second place behind the Fighting Eagles.
-The Excellence overcame Tokyo rivals Earth Friends Tokyo Z in the semi-final before defeating the Areions in the final, with the Excellence's Sanders named as playoff MVP.
+The Excellence overcame Tokyo rivals Earthfriends Tokyo Z in the semi-final before defeating the Areions in the final, with the Excellence's Sanders named as playoff MVP.

 The Excellence signed Amjyot Singh and Amritpal Singh, both members of India's national basketball team, in August 2015.
 Amjyot finished the 2015–16 as the league's second-best shot blocker (1.6 blocks per game) and Amritpal finished third in the league in field goal percentage (55.1%).
 With guard Tatsuya Nishiyama as captain, the Excellence finished in third place with a 25–11 win–loss record.
 Karino was named to the league's first five and Tagata won the coach of the year award, despite the club announcing nine days before the final that Tagata would not be returning to the club the following year.
 The club again prevailed in the playoffs, defeating the Fighting Eagles 89–70 in the final to secure a third consecutive championship.
 Karino led the scoring in the final with 23 points, and Hiroaki Tobita contributed 16 points and 7 rebounds to be named playoff MVP.

 B.League (2016–)

 In August 2015 it was announced that the Excellence would play in the second division of the B.League, a new three-division league created from the merger of the NBL, NBDL and bj league that is to start competition in September 2016.
 The 2016 off-season saw major changes in both playing and coaching staff.
 Masaki Hayamizu, who coached the Tokyo Hachioji Trains the previous season, was hired as the head coach in July.
 B.League rules limit second division teams to two import players and one naturalized player; the Excellence signed 22-year-old centre and Colorado Mesa University graduate Ryan Stephan and former Renova Kagoshima forward/centre Luke Evans as their imports.
-The team will commence their first B.League campaign with home games against former NBDL team Earth Friends Tokyo Z on 24 and 25 September 2016.
+The team will commence their first B.League campaign with home games against former NBDL team Earthfriends Tokyo Z on 24 and 25 September 2016.